 Failure to Register

+All undergraduate students who fail to complete initial course registration by the end of the tenth day of classes of any semester will be dropped from active status.
+To enroll at a future date, individuals dropped from active status must apply for readmission.
 Students must enroll in a course to attend the class.
 Instructors with unenrolled students in a class should tell the students they should add the course to attend.
 Unenrolled students will earn no credit for courses or parts of courses completed.
 Students who have paid their fees may register late with the permission of the student’s advisor, instructors, department heads of the departments offering the courses and the student’s academic dean.

 Improper Registration